jw3126/UnitfulRecipes.jl/README.md

 # UnitfulRecipes.jl

-*for plotting data with units seemlessly in Julia*
+*for plotting data with units seamlessly in Julia*

 <p>
   <a href="https://jw3126.github.io/UnitfulRecipes.jl/stable/">